 Our Bodies, Their Battleground is neither a series of impersonal statistics nor a simple compendium of stomach-churning testimonies.
 It goes further by endeavoring to identify and understand the shadowy undercurrents which run through Boko Haram’s ultra-Salafist ideology to direct the violence it perpetrates.
 The authors, Atta Barkindo, Benjamin Gudaku and Caroline Wesley, also explore the facilitating characteristics of the country in which the insurgency has come to operate so effectively.

-The unique characteristic of this research, however, is its focus on a hitherto unexplored angle: the extent to which Boko Haram has deliberately targeted individuals on the basis of their religion and gender.
+The unique characteristic of this research, however, is its focus on a hitherto unexplored angle: the extent to which an extremist group that is located primarily in Northern Nigeria has deliberately targeted individuals on the basis of their religion and gender.

-Significantly, according to this research, the fact that Christian women and children suffer at the hands of Boko Haram is not incidental.
+Significantly, according to this research, the fact that Christian women and children suffer at the hands of an extremist group that is located primarily in Northern Nigeria is not incidental.
 It is a carefully calculated part of the movement’s multi-pronged front-line offensive which is designed to intimidate the population into accepting political-religious change.

 Perhaps it is obvious to some that an extreme militant Islamic group would single out Christians and Christian sites as prime targets.
 Indeed, the report affirms that discrimination against indigenous Christian communities is endemic in at least 16 out of the 19 northern states.